Mustafa-Shabbir-Bhavanagarwala/Projects/Intelligent Agent - For Autonomous Cleaning, Exploration & Hazard Detection/Code/Cleaning,ExplorationAgents/NLPSucky/README.md

 * The agent's *score* is the amount of dirt it sucks up before its battery is consumed

 #### Running a Simulation
+Start the simulation testbed by running the code in `run_gui.py`.

+ To configure a simulation, the first seven buttons configure these parameters
+* The grid size (fixed at 20x20)
+* The wall density
+* The dirt density
+* The dirt uniformity
+* The random number generator seed
+* The agent class
+* Time delay between simulation steps

+The next five buttons set up and run a simulation
+* Prepare the simulation by randomly generating walls and dirt and initializing and placing the agent in its initial position and heading
+* Run the simulation or resume a stopped simulation
+* Stop the simulation
+* Run one simulation
+* Clear the agent's log (appears in the pane to the right of the grid)
 * Creating an environment and setting its parameters
 * Creating an agent and setting its parameters
 * Initializing the environment which randomly assigns walls and dirt according to the environment parameters, and inserts the agent in the environment